luckyyang/suathebys/README.md

 3. Reveal data to buyer through the off-chain contract viewing function

 This is made possible with the unique architecture of Suave kettle running in TEE which brings enhanced privacy (no-one, not even the host OS, can see unencrypted data) and integrity (you can be sure the correct data, and only that data, is stored at all times).

+# Future work
+1. ZK-SNARK the data and reveal only the necessary part of the data during the bidding process

 ## Running locally